 MYTH #6: Schools are going test-optional, so ACT & SAT test scores don’t matter.

 MYTH #7: Wait to see your test scores before you send them to prospective schools.

 Waiting isn’t always the best answer.
-Sending scores to four schools before taking the test is included in your test registration, while sending after will cost (ACT: $13/school; SAT: first four schools free up to 9 days after test; then $12/school), and adds up quickly.
+Sending scores to four schools before taking the test is included in your test registration, while sending later will cost money (ACT: $13/school; SAT: first four schools free up to 9 days after test; then $12/school).
 But, if you don’t think you did well (sick, not prepared, etc.), you have the right to cancel ACT or SAT scores by completing a form before you leave the test center, and for SAT, by downloading and mailing a cancel request within five days of your test date.

 MYTH #8: The more packed your resume is, the better your college application.

-While some breadth of activities can be helpful, it’s more about quality than quantity, and the depth of your involvement.
+While some breadth of activities can be helpful, it’s more about quality than quantity.
+Depth of involvement matters most.
 Showing growth over time, development of leadership or improvement, and being able to answer how/why a particular activity had meaning for you is much more important than a scattershot effort with no real impact.

 MYTH #9: Only ask for a recommendation from a teacher who gave you an A.